← Back

 blog-post

 MAVO 3D has a neat optimization technology that helps align point clouds correctly after scanning.
-This guide shows you how to work with this technology for best results.
+To get the best results with this "Loop Closure" technology, here some tips for 3D scanning with MAVO 3D.

-Choosing your reference object: Pick something with distinctive features and colors.
+Pick something with distinctive features and colors.
 For example: a blue couch works well; a plain white wall doesn’t.
+In construction sites or empty rooms corners work well too.

-1. Enable RAW data capturing at start of scan
+1. Enable RAW capturing at start of scan

-3. Take a photo of your reference object directly in MAVO 3D
+2. Snap a photo of your first reference object

 This creates a closed loop that helps the app correct small errors that accumulate during scanning.